Stop - Query Pipeline Feature

 The following diagram shows the process of a query being sent to the Search API and the order of execution of query pipeline features.

-Use the following QPL syntax to define a statement expressing the
+Use the following query pipeline language (QPL) syntax to define a statement expressing the

-<words>is a comma-separated list of quoted strings where each element defines a case-insensitive word that should be removed from the basic query expression (e.g.,
+A comma-separated list of quoted strings, where each element defines a case-insensitive word that should be removed from the basic query expression (e.g.,

 "foo", "bar", "baz").

-A given stop word instance will not be removed from the basic query expression when:
+A given stop word instance won’t be removed from the basic query expression when:

-- The condition associated to the statement is not fulfilled.
+The condition associated to the statement isn’t fulfilled.

 In an empty query pipeline named